dfinity/ic-js/packages/nns/README.md

 If `certified` is true, the request is fetched as an update call, otherwise it is fetched using a query call.

-The backend treats `includeEmptyNeurons` as true if absent.
+The backend treats `includeEmptyNeurons` as false if absent.

 | Method        | Type                                                                                                                                                                                                                                                   |
 | ------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |